Consolidated Democracy, Constitutional Stability, and The Rule of Law

 What sets a consolidated democracy apart?
 We argue that the expectation that under the rule of law a law-abiding government will not enforce the unlawful acts of its predecessor creates incentives for agents - such as members of the civil service or law enforcement agencies - not to comply with such acts.
 Thus, even an opportunistic government may find it in its best interest to abide by constitutional rules or, once it has been in violation, to reinstate the legal order.
 If so, the government contributes to its own punishment and agents' expectations are self-fulfilling.
 With Nadeem Naqvi and Bernhard K. Neumaerker.
 PDFile

-Strategic Constitutional Choice in an Autocracy: The 1980 Constitution in Chile
+Strategic Constitutional Choice in Autocracy

 Stable Constitutions in Political Transition, in: Advances in Political Economy, ed. by Caballero, G., Kselman, D. and Schofield, N., Springer 2013.

 This paper develops a spatial model where an autocrat selects a status quo constitution which a succeeding elected constitutional assembly may or may not accept as a blue print for negotiations on constitutional reform.
 If the autocrat expects that the future constitutional assembly is dominated by parties which favor redistribution, he does not want to bind himself by the constitution.
 If the middle class opposes redistribution or the middle class and the right dominate the constitutional assembly, stable constitutions exist which are in the interest of the autocrat.
 This framework is applied to transition processes in Chile and Egypt.
 With Katja Michalak.
 PDFile